CSCI441-QuickPay/QuickPay-MobileApp/README.md

 - Track spending with transaction categorization
 - Generate QR codes for payment requests

-Built with React Native and Expo for cross-platform compatibility (iOS & Android), QuickPay uses Clerk for authentication and Supabase for backend infrastructure.
+Built with React Native and Expo for cross-platform compatibility (iOS & Android).

 ---